arindam31/ImageResizer/README.md

 14) Display Estimated size after conversion - DOne
 15) Disable editing of cell - Done
 16) Add pull down for extension choice - BMP - Done (now ext of each file is detected and used)
+17) Add quality options in UI (default can be kept as 80) - DONE
+18) Single File image preview - DONE

 Pending:

-Add menu bar - Add file, Add folder, Help , About, Reset App Double click in table should open image
+Add menu bar - Add file, Add folder, Help , About, Reset App Double clicking table row should open image
 Double clicking the single image should open the image in the default image viewer Check ALL, Un check ALL buttons to be provided
-Single File image preview
 Add a pop up for finished conversion..no of files converted Set limits for text box values
-Add quality options in UI (default can be kept as 80) - DONE

 Defects:
 1. Selection of a folder with other contents ...app detects other files too - FIXED